Cutoff for Almost All Random Walks on Abelian Groups: TV Cutoff: Approach 1

 \begin{rmkt*} Observe that \cref{hyp-p2:cutoff1} does not cover the regime $k \gtrsim \log \abs G$.
 Under fairly mild conditions on the group we can apply a variation on the argument given below to obtain a limit profile result for any $1 \ll \log k \ll \log \abs G$.
-We do not carry out the analysis here; see \cite[\S\ref{sec-p5:profile}]{HOt:rcg:abe:extra}. \end{rmkt*}
+The detailed analysis is carried out in \cite[\S\ref{sec-p5:profile}]{HOt:rcg:abe:extra}. \end{rmkt*}